Q: Why Should I deal with a Car Broker rather than just going to a dealer?

 Q: Do you allow and/or recommend RACQ Inspections on second-hand cars?

-A: Yes, we welcome the RACQ Inspection Process in our business and recognize the need for such an independent examination.
-Once completed we will discuss the report with you and facilitate any repairs that are deemed necessary.
-You can arrange for the RACQ to visit our business.
-We can arrange for them to inspect your choice of vehicle and have them send the report directly to you if you prefer.
+A: Yes, I welcome the RACQ Inspection Process in my business and recognise the need for such an independent examination.
+Once completed, I’ll discuss the report with you and facilitate any repairs that are deemed necessary.
+You can arrange for the RACQ to visit my business.
+I can arrange for them to inspect your choice of vehicle and have them send the report directly to you if you prefer.

 Q: Why are dealers so expensive for service in comparison to other service centres?